Menu

 Looking towards the river at the end of the canyon

-Even with a few downsides, Athabasca Falls remains a must-see attraction in Jasper National Park and one of the best stops on the Icefields Parkway drive.
+Even with a few downsides, Athabasca Falls remains one of the most beautiful waterfalls in Alberta, a must-see attraction in Jasper National Park, and one of the best stops on the Icefields Parkway drive.

 Tips for Visiting Athabasca Falls